-The Hilltop has, on site, a licensed doctor of psychology as well as a counselor.

-Mount Angel Abbey and Seminary makes available to each employee, seminarian, student, faculty, and staff member either in printed format or through the Office of Human Resources or the on-site psychologist the following:
+The Hilltop has, on site, two counselors who are regularly available to meet with students.
+Mount Angel Abbey and Seminary makes available to each employee, seminarian, student, faculty, and staff member either in printed format or through the Office of Human Resources or the on-site counselors the following:

 - The employee Alcohol and Drug Free Policy is found in the Mount Angel Abbey Employee handbook.
-The Drug Free Policy and the Mount Angel Seminary Drug and Alcohol Prevention Program (which is affixed to this report as an appendix) can be can be found in the Rule of Life, and the Mount Angel Seminary Academic Faculty Policies and Procedures handbook. - A description of the health risks associated with the use of illicit drugs and the abuse of alcohol: www.justice.gov/dea/druginfo/factsheets.shtml. - A description of the applicable legal sanctions under local, state, or federal law for the unlawful possession or distribution of illicit drugs and alcohol can be found in the student Rule of Life, as well as this report. - A description of any drug or alcohol assistance programs that are available. - Violations of local ordinances or of state and federal laws regarding controlled substances and subsequent disciplinary responses are addressed in the Rule of Life and the Mount Angel Abbey Employee Handbook, as well as this report.
+The Drug Free Policy and the Mount Angel Seminary Drug and Alcohol Prevention Program (which is affixed to this report as an appendix) can be found in the Rule of Life, and the Mount Angel Seminary Academic Faculty Policies and Procedures handbook. - A description of the health risks associated with the use of illicit drugs and the abuse of alcohol: www.justice.gov/dea/druginfo/factsheets.shtml. - A description of the applicable legal sanctions under local, state, or federal law for the unlawful possession or distribution of illicit drugs and alcohol can be found in the student Rule of Life, as well as this report. - A description of any drug or alcohol assistance programs that are available. - Violations of local ordinances or of state and federal laws regarding controlled substances and subsequent disciplinary responses are addressed in the Rule of Life and the Mount Angel Abbey Employee Handbook, as well as this report.

-Mount Angel Abbey and Seminary provides information regarding support services and remedies through the Employee Assistance Program, the on-site psychologist/counselor, and the Office of Human Resources.
+Mount Angel Abbey and Seminary provides information regarding support services and remedies through the Employee Assistance Program, the on-site counselors, and the Office of Human Resources.